MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 # New-ReceiveConnector

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the New-ReceiveConnector cmdlet to create a new Receive connector on a computer that has the Hub Transport server role or the Edge Transport server role installed.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the New-ReceiveConnector cmdlet to create a new Receive connector.

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the New-ReceiveConnector cmdlet to create Receive connectors on Mailbox servers and Edge Transport servers.
 Receive connectors listen for inbound SMTP connections on the Exchange server.